Generic name: emtricitabine 200mg, tenofovir disoproxil fumarate 300mg

 The dosage of TRUVADA for HIV-1 PrEP is one tablet (containing 200 mg of FTC and 300 mg of TDF) once daily taken orally with or without food in HIV-1 uninfected adults and adolescents weighing at least 35 kg [see Clinical Pharmacology (12.3)].

 Table 2 provides dosage interval adjustment for patients with renal impairment.
 No dosage adjustment is necessary for HIV-1 infected patients with mild renal impairment (creatinine clearance 50–80 mL/min).
 The safety and effectiveness of the dosing interval adjustment recommendations in patients with moderate renal impairment (creatinine clearance 30–49 mL/min) have not been clinically evaluated; therefore, clinical response to treatment and renal function should be closely monitored in these patients [see Warnings and Precautions (5.3)].

 No data are available to make dosage recommendations in pediatric patients with renal impairment.

 (Including Patients Requiring Hemodialysis)

-|Recommended Dosing Interval||Every 24 hours||Every 48 hours||TRUVADA should not be administered.|
+|Recommended Dosing Interval||Every 24 hours||Every 48 hours||TRUVADA is not recommended.|

-â€‹Do not use TRUVADA for a PrEP indication in HIV-1 uninfected individuals with creatinine clearance below 60 mL/min [See Warnings and Precautions (5.3)].
+TRUVADA for HIV-1 PrEP is not recommended in HIV-1 uninfected individuals with estimated creatinine clearance below 60 mL/min [see Warnings and Precautions (5.3)].

-â€‹Routine monitoring of calculated creatinine clearance and serum phosphorus should be performed in all individuals with mild renal impairment.
-If a decrease in creatinine clearance is observed in uninfected individuals while using TRUVADA for PrEP, evaluate potential causes and re-assess potential risks and benefits of continued use [See Warnings and Precautions (5.3)].
+If a decrease in estimated creatinine clearance is observed in uninfected individuals while using TRUVADA for HIV-1 PrEP, evaluate potential causes and re-assess potential risks and benefits of continued use [see Warnings and Precautions (5.3)].